How to Measure Body Parts For the Right Clothes Size Fit ( head, inseam, sleeve, hips, etc )

 To measure the chest or bust, get the right size:

-the chest and across the shoulder blades.
-Keep the tape level with the
+Chest - Measure the chest just under the arms, across the chest and across the shoulder blades.
+Keep the tape level with the floor.

-to measure across the thickest or fullest part of the bust.
-This
+Bust - Do the same as above but be sure to measure across the thickest or fullest part of the bust.
+This measurement should give you the proper bust size.

 Inseam or Leg